mostly-ai/mostlyai/README.md

 ## Installation

-Install the `mostlyai` Python package from PyPI.
+ Use `pip` (or better `uv pip`) to install the official `mostlyai` package via PyPI.
+Python 3.10 or higher is required.
 It is recommended to install the package within a dedicated virtual environment.

 **CLIENT mode only**